PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/performance_stress_test_walkthrough.md

     - The ```Memory Allocation``` Slider determines how much memory to allocate for the test (Due to how Unity handles memory, this memory is not returned to the system until the program is closed, however ending the test returns it to Unity's memory manager).

     ![Stress Test](../images/stress_test.png)

+❗ The Perfomance Stress Test Sample Scene is included in the `Extra Pack 2` sample pack.
+❗ Upon import, the `com.unity.postprocessing` package that this scene requires will be automatically installed.